Scutum from Dura-Europos

-The scutum from Dura-Europos is the only surviving semi-cylindrical shield (scutum) from Roman times.
+The scutum from Dura-Europos is one of the few surviving semi-cylindrical shield (scutum) from Roman times.
 It is now in the Yale University Art Gallery (inventory number 1933.715).
 The shield was found in the excavation campaign of 1928/37 on Tower 19 of Dura-Europos (in present-day Syria).
 The city was besieged by the Sassanids in 256, eventually captured and destroyed.
 The dry climate enables very good conservation conditions for organic materials such as wood.
 Since the city housed a Roman garrison and was lost during a siege, a particularly large number of weapons were found during the excavations.

 Structure

 The scutum is a rectangular arched shield that measures 105.5 by 41 cm and is mainly made of wood.
 It was found broken up into thirteen parts.
 It is made from strips of wood that are 30 to 80 mm wide and 1.5 to 2 mm thick.
 They are put together in three layers, so that the total thickness of the wood layer is 4.5 to 6 mm.
 In the center of the shield is a hole that was probably cut in the wood after the board was made, the umbo (central boss) is missing.
 The back of the shield was provided with reinforcing strips of wood, but they weren't found.
 There appears to have been a red covering of skin on the back.
 It is mentioned in the preliminary report of the excavation, but later was lost.
 The surface of the front was covered with fabric and then with skin or parchment, with a painting on it.
 There are several decorative ribbons around the central hole.
 Decorations include an eagle with a laurel wreath, winged Victories, and a lion.

 The shield has been heavily restored several times.
 The main aim of these earlier restorations was to preserve the paintings, while the restorers did not care about the construction of the shield.
 Many technical details can only be traced today using old descriptions.
 The shield is now more rounded than in its original state.